 Comment #53.
 The rule should make clear that where a permittee does have control over nonpoint sources, the pollutant minimization plan must demonstrate conformity with the BMPs identified by DEQ that are a part of a water body variance.

 Response.
-DEQ has amended section (6)(b) in response to this comment.
+DEQ has amended section (6)(b) in response to this comment, but uses wording consistent with DEQ’s intent and the federal regulations.

 Comment #54.
 DEQ should include a guidance on how it will determine which provision for the Highest Attainable Condition will apply.
 The proposed rule does not describe what DEQ will do with regard to permits if DEQ determines that additional feasible pollutant control technologies are available.